 The second (and highly anticipated) stop in Fort Worth was the Kimble Art Museum.
 Constructed between 1969 and 1972 by Louis I. Kahn, the original idea came from Kay Kimbell and his wife Velma Fuller Kimbell.
-The building is renowned for its design and also houses some of the more famous painting found in Texas.
+The building is renowned for its design and also houses some of the more famous paintings found in Texas.
 The two showings that we took in featured Francois Boucher and Joseph Mallord William Turner.

 The Genius of the French Rococco